tobeyesong/stockchart2.0/README.md

 ## Overview

 This project, initially developed a few years ago, focuses on the basic visualization of stock data.
-Recently, I revisited it with the goal of optimizing the application, especially for handling large datasets.
+I revisited it with the goal of optimizing the application, especially for handling large datasets.
 The primary enhancement involves implementing a Segment Tree for volume calculations.

 ## Segment Tree Implementation